 Finding the best cure for bedwetting often requires a combination of approaches tailored to your child's specific needs.
 Some of the most effective cures include:

 • Consistency with Routine: Maintaining a consistent bedtime routine and bathroom schedule can significantly reduce bedwetting incidents.
-A predictable routine helps your child’s body adjust to regular bathroom times.
-Consistency in daily habits reinforces positive behaviors and expectations.

 Ways to Support Your Child with Bedwetting Issues